J.Y. Park: Career

 In 2004, Park ventured into the American music industry, becoming the first Asian producer to cross over to the U.S., producing music for Will Smith, Mase and Cassie.

 In May 2008, Park collaborated with Jackie Chan to form the I Love Asia Project, prompted by the earthquake tragedy in China.
 Park produced the song "Smile Again" along with Chan and Korean director Kang Je-gyu to raise funds for relief efforts in Sichuan.
-The song featured an array of Korean stars including actors and singers as well as figure skater Kim Yuna.
+The song featured an array of Korean talents including actors and singers as well as figure skater Kim Yuna.
 The music video was released on JYP Entertainment's YouTube channel on June 30.

 In October 2009, Park became the first Korean songwriter, together with RAINSTONE, to reach the Billboard Hot 100 Chart with the Wonder Girls hit "Nobody" which debuted at No. 76.

 On December 3, 2009, Park released his single "No Love No More".
 On April 22, 2011, Park collaborated with Brown Eyed Girls' Ga-In, releasing the duet track "Someone Else".
 The song charted at No. 2 on the Gaon Digital Chart and sold over a million copies.
 This was his first release in about two years.
 Park followed up his success with "Someone Else" by releasing the single "You're the One" on April 28, 2012.
 The song rose to No. 3 and sold over 1.5 million copies.

 In 2015, Park released the song "Who's Your Mama?" featuring Lucky J's Jessi.
 The song became a hit, displacing fellow label-mates Miss A from first spot on the Korean charts.
 Later that year, he participated in the Infinite Challenge Yeongdong Expressway Music Festival, forming the duo Dancing Genome with comedian Yoo Jae-suk and releasing the song "I'm So Sexy".

 In 2016, Park released a single titled 'Still Alive'.
 During the same period, he appeared in the Conan O'Brien special 'Conan in Korea', recording a song with Conan O'Brien, Steven Yeun & Park Ji-min titled 'Fire', with label-mates Wonder Girls and Twice appearing in the music video.
 The song was released on Conan O'Brien's YouTube channel on April 9.
 Park also appeared in the Korean variety show Sister's Slam Dunk in 2016, producing the cast's single titled 'Shut Up'.
 The song unexpectedly achieved a real-time chart all-kill upon release.
 On September 22, 2016, it was reported that Park would be producing the title track of girl-group I.O.I for their final album prior to disbandment.
 The song, titled "Very Very Very" was released on October 16, 2016.
 It achieved commercial success upon release, earning a perfect all-kill on the Korean charts and topping the Gaon Digital Chart.